Chelsey Goldberg

 Chelsey Goldberg (born January 30, 1993) is an American ice hockey player who currently plays for Team Adidas in the Professional Women's Hockey Players Association (PWHPA).
-Previously, Goldberg had signed with the Boston Blades, in the Canadian Women's Hockey League (CWHL), where she began her professional career before the league folded and formed the PWHPA.
-Boston Blades in the Canadian Women's Hockey League (CWHL).
+Previously, Goldberg had signed with the Boston Blades in the Canadian Women's Hockey League (CWHL), where she began her professional career before the league folded and formed the PWHPA.
 Prior to her professional career, Goldberg played four seasons for the Northeastern University Huskies women's ice hockey team.
 She is going into her 7th season professionally, and is currently resides in Los Angeles, California working as a hockey ambassador where she hopes to grow women's ice hockey in Los Angeles and along the West Coast.

 Early life

 Goldberg was raised in Agoura Hills, California, and is Jewish.
 She attended and graduated from Agoura High School, where she played lacrosse for three years.
 Goldberg started playing roller hockey when she was 10 and eventually switched to ice hockey at age 12.
 She played boys ice hockey, with her twin brother, for the Ventura Mariners and L.A.
 Selects before she moved to Vermont for her last two years of high school.
 Prior to attending university, she played competitive hockey at North American Hockey Academy in Stowe, Vermont, as part of the Junior Women's Hockey League, where she was named to the 2011 All Star team.
 In 2010, she broke her right fibula in competition, and then a year later in 2011 she broke her left fibula in competition.
 This required a surgical procedure, which resulted in five screws and plate.